oguzhan-yilmaz/balcony/docs/development/custom-resource-nodes.md

 #### 2.b.
 Complement API Parameters List

 After the API parameters are generated, this function is called to complement the generated API parameters.

 This is a good interception point if the generated API parameters are OK, but you want to add/remove parameters from them.

-The output of this function will be passed to AWS client to make the read call.

 ```python
 def complement_api_parameters_list(